Lucidworks

 Lucidworks is a San Francisco, California-based SaaS software company that specializes in enterprise commerce, customer service, and workplace search applications.
 It is notable for being among the first companies to integrate LLMs and machine learning with search, deploying its first LLM in 2018 and deep learning recommenders as early as 2019.
-They are also noted for publishing an annual State of Generative AI in Global Business benchmark report, which is widely regarded as an authoritative overview of trends in enterprise AI adoption and deployment.
+They are also noted for publishing an annual State of Generative AI in Global Business benchmark report.

 Business model

 Lucidworks operates primarily with a subscription-based business model.
 They offer an enterprise-grade solution for designing, building, and deploying search and product discovery applications, as well as subscriptions for support, training, and integration services for open source search software.
 As of 2024, Lucidworks offers its flagship Lucidworks Platform as a quick-start package that includes four core components: Commerce Studio, Analytics Studio, Neural Hybrid Search, and data integration, along with other optional add-ons.

 Lucidworks also publishes an annual benchmark report, titled The State of Generative AI in Global Business.
-These reports are generally regarded as authoritative, based on thousands of surveys with AI practitioners across more than 1,100 companies, combined with data on real-world corporate AI deployments gathered by Lucidworks' in-house agentic AI.
 Lucidworks' benchmark reports have been noted for documenting the extremely cautious real-world deployment of enterprise AI, and for noting the likelihood that few companies are currently equipped to fruitfully deploy AI as of 2025.